 How Can You Organize with Limited Storage Space?

 Perhaps you’re dealing with a tiny bathroom with limited storage space (let alone much else).
 If that’s the case, don’t despair.
-There are still plenty of ways that you can get, and stay, organized if you are willing to get creative and put in the work.
+There are still plenty of ways to get and stay organized if you are willing to get creative and put in the work.

 Over-the-door racks are great for hanging towels and robes.
 Plus, they don’t take up valuable wall space.
 Every bathroom has a door—maximize it when you can.
 You can even use over-the-door storage units to increase storage space for toiletries and give everyone their own dedicated cubby.

-If you’re limited on horizontal space and vanity storage, consider going vertical.
+Consider going vertical if you’re limited on horizontal space and vanity storage.
 You can hang a cabinet over the toilet or install one of those over-the-toilet storage units.
-Consider adding shelves on the wall space that you do have for functional storage.
+Consider adding shelves on the wall space you have for functional storage.

 Another option that some people choose is to take most of the storage out of the bathroom.
 Keep the essentials—toiletries, shower and bath products, razors, brushes, etc. But get rid of the cleaning supplies, the extra towels and toilet paper, and other items that don’t need to be readily available.